ninjabox77/cminor/README.md

 Every value in C Minor has a specific data type, which lets it know what kind of data is being specified and how to deal with it.
 Keep in mind that C Minor is a *statically typed* language, which means that it needs to know the types of all variables at compile-time.
 However, the compiler can usually infer what type we want to use based on the value and how to use it.
 We will look at two data type subsets: *discrete* and *scalar*.

 Discrete types consists of boolean, integer, character, and enumeration types (as named in *type* declarations).
 In C Minor, the programmer may specify a range for each integer variable, and the compiler will select the correct representation for that use.
-This allows, for instance, for the creation of a subtype of `CHAR` that contains just the uppercase letters, `CHAR: 'A'..'Z'`.
+This allows, for instance, for the creation of a subtype of `CHAR` that contains just the uppercase letters, `CHAR: "A"..."Z"`.
 Scalar types, however, include string and floating point numbers. `STRING` is a built-in, dynamic-length string type that automatically allocates and deallocates memory whenever needed (similiar to the `string` library of C++).
 Instead of requiring programmers to choose a hardware representation for their `FLOAT` variables, which is low-level, C Minor allows programmers to select the number of digits of precision that is needed, giving a more accurate representation to guarantee the accuracy desired.
 The table below shows the built-in data types in C Minor.

 <div align="center">